zendzo/raddit/README.md

-# README
+# Raddit

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+A Web that inspired by reddit and Hacker News.

+this is web app developed using rails v.5 in order to learning new framework and to set my goals of 12 week 12 web app challange:

-* How to run the test suite
+## How to install

-* Services (job queues, cache servers, search engines, etc.)
+* clone this repo

+* bundle install

-* Deployment instructions
+* rake db:migrate

-* ...
+* rails s